 Starting from the centre of Chamonix (1035m) the route climbs steadily towards the upper valley, progressively passing through the hamlets of "les Bois" and Lavancher to reach Argentière (1250m).

-After going through the village of Montroc you take the trail towards Tré le Champ and from here you go toward the Col des Montets.
+Runners will bypass the village of Argentière and reach Le Planet by the "Chemin des Rambles" before going to Montroc using a local road, closed for the event.
+After going through the village of Montroc you take the trail towards Tré le Champ and from here, you go towards the Col des Montets.

 The route crosses the "Col des Montets" (1461m) in the heart of the Aiguilles Rouges' Natural Reserve.
 Then along the "chemin des Diligences", the old stage-coach route, you arrive at the hamlet of Buet before reaching Vallorcine (1260 m), nestled at the bottom of a pretty valley at just a stone's throw from Switzerland.
 Here begins the progression to the Col des Possettes (1997m) via a trail leaving from the Plan de l'envers.A refreshment post is available at the top of the col before finally climbing up to the Aiguilles des Posettes (2201m) where you will be rewarded by a breathtaking panoroma of the Mont Blanc range.

 Facing the ‘Aiguille Verte' and the Mont Blanc range, the route follows the ridgeline of the 'aiguillette' gradually descending in the direction of Tré le Champ.
 You will go along a pretty trail that brings your toward le Tour, crosses through the village, and then takes you near to the Tour glacier.
 Then, you will take a north facing trail (a cooler perspective....) towards Montroc before crossing through the hamlets of the Frasserands and Tré le Champ.